-The conscripts' daily allowance is only enough to cover small expenses from living in garrison, so changes in your income level and how it impacts paying off loans and payments should be considered.
+The conscripts' daily allowance is enough to cover only small expenses from living in garrison, so you should think in advance about the impact of your changed level of income on paying off loans and other payments.

 It is a good idea to try to agree to postpone loan instalments or make part-payment arrangements with your bank or other lender.
 If you have any fines, it can usually arranged so that you pay the fine after you have finished military service.
 You can also make arrangements with the bailiff concerning payments.